Andy Hardy: Public service announcements

 A number of public service announcements involving the Andy Hardy character and his father were shown in theaters in the 1940s.
 A notable example had Andy trying to persuade his father to give him $200 for a car.
 Instead, his father took him on a tour of several charities that needed the money more.
 After each visit to a charity, the car Andy wanted to buy became more and more decrepit.

+Radio series

+From late 1949 into 1952, The Hardy Family was syndicated by MGM as a half-hour weekly series on radio, with a cast including Mickey Rooney, Fay Holden and Lewis Stone, and writers including Jack Rubin and Jameson Brewer, directed by Thomas A. McAvity.
+Radio historian J. David Goldin identifies the personnel and summarizes a dozen episodes, with episode numbers suggested more than 70 episodes were broadcast.
+Seven episodes of the series are preserved in an Internet Archive collection.

 Comic books

 In June 1947, Fiction House's Movie Comics published a comic book adaptation of the film Love Laughs at Andy Hardy.

-Andy Hardy was also the subject of a six comic books published by Dell in 1952–1954.
-Only in the former does the drawing of Andy Hardy resemble Mickey Rooney.
+Andy Hardy was also the subject of a six issue comic series published by Dell in 1952–1954.

-Proposed television adaptation

-In the 1960s, NBC considered an Andy Hardy TV series, and MGM shot a pilot episode for the network in early 1962.
-Jimmy Hawkins, who had teenage roles in several popular sitcoms, played Andy, and veteran character actor Philip Ober played Judge Hardy.
-Despite indications that the network would pick up the show for its 1962–63 season, that never happened.